Inertial confinement fusion: Economic viability

 Another factor working against IFE is the cost of the fuel.
-Even as Nuckolls was developing his earliest calculations, co-workers pointed out that if an IFE machine produces 50 MJ of fusion energy, a shot could produce perhaps 10 MJ (2.8 kWh) of power.
+Even as Nuckolls was developing his earliest calculations, co-workers pointed out that if an IFE machine produces 50 MJ of fusion energy, a shot could produce perhaps 10 MJ (2.8 kWh) of energy.
 Wholesale rates for electrical power on the grid were about 0.3 cents/kWh at the time, which meant the monetary value of the shot was perhaps one cent.
 In the intervening 50 years the real price of power has remained about even, and the rate in 2012 in Ontario, Canada was about 2.8 cents/kWh.
 Thus, in order for an IFE plant to be economically viable, fuel shots would have to cost considerably less than ten cents in 2012 dollars.

 Direct-drive systems avoid the use of a hohlraum and thereby may be less expensive in fuel terms.
 However, these systems still require an ablator, and the accuracy and geometrical considerations are critical.
 The direct-drive approach still may not be less expensive to operate.

 Nuclear weapons

 The hot and dense conditions encountered during an ICF experiment are similar to those in a thermonuclear weapon, and have applications to nuclear weapons programs.
+When energy is put into the fuel pellets, the result is shock-wave explosions.
+With enough shock waves, the fuel pellets combine to form helium, and a free neutron and energy is released.
 ICF experiments might be used, for example, to help determine how warhead performance degrades as it ages, or as part of a weapons design program.
 Retaining knowledge and expertise inside the nuclear weapons program is another motivation for pursuing ICF.
 Funding for the NIF in the United States is sourced from the Nuclear Weapons Stockpile Stewardship program, whose goals are oriented accordingly.
 It has been argued that some aspects of ICF research violate the Comprehensive Test Ban Treaty or the Nuclear Non-Proliferation Treaty.
 In the long term, despite the formidable technical hurdles, ICF research could lead to the creation of a "pure fusion weapon".